FedOBD: Opportunistic Block Dropout for Efficiently Training Large-scale Neural Networks through Federated Learning: The Proposed Approach

 When decomposing the trained model, it is critical to recognize popular (i.e., frequently used) neural network structural patterns.
 For example, layer sequences such as $\langle$Convolution, Pooling, Normalization, Activation$\rangle$ are commonly found in convolutional neural networks, and Encoder layers are commonly found in Transformer based models.
 Other types of architecture may define basic building blocks which can be taken into consideration when dividing a model into blocks.
 Such blocks often provide important functionality (e.g., feature extraction).
 Thus, it makes sense to transmit or drop them as a whole.
 Finally, the remaining layers are treated as singleton blocks.

-The proposed opportunistic block dropout approach is shown in Algorithm~\ref{algo:block}.
+The proposed opportunistic block dropout approach is shown in algorithm~\ref{algo:block}.
 At the end of each round of local training, each block is assigned an importance score.
-To achieve this goal, a client $i$ keeps a copy of the global FL model $\boldsymbol{w}_{r-1}$ and compares it with the resulting model $\boldsymbol{w}_{r,i}$ block by block after local training.
-We propose the Mean Block Difference (MBD) metric to measure block importance, defined as:
+To achieve this goal, a client $i$ keeps a copy of the global FL model $\param_{r-1}$ and compares it with the resulting model $\param_{r,i}$ block by block after local training.
+We propose the Mean Block Difference (MBD) metric to measure block importance, defined as

-where $\boldsymbol{b}_{r-1}$ denotes the blocks in the received global FL model, and $\boldsymbol{b}_{r,i}$ denotes the corresponding blocks in the local model produced by client $i$ after the current round of training.
-The $\funname{vector}$ operator concatenates parameters from different layers into a single vector and $\funname{Parameter}$ returns the number of parameters in a block.
+where $\vect{b}_{r-1}$ denotes the blocks in the received global FL model, and $\vect{b}_{r,i}$ denotes the corresponding blocks in the local model produced by client $i$ after the current round of training.
+The $\codename{asVect}$ operator flattens tensors into a single vector and $\abs{\vect{b}}$ gives the number of parameters in a block.
 In general, the larger MBD value between the new and old versions of the same block, the more important the new block is because it may contain lots of new knowledge learned in the current round.

 Once the MBD values for all the blocks have been computed,~\methodname{} determines which blocks to retain (lines 5-15).
-Since all the blocks are ranked from high to low in terms of their MBD values with the \funname{MaxHeap} data structure, the algorithm simply pops each block one by one in descending order of their MBD values and adds each of them to the $\textnormal{retained\_blocks}$ list, while keeping track of the size of the revised model so far.
-When the algorithm terminates, the size of the revised model is guaranteed to not exceed $(1-\lambda)\lonenorm{\funname{vector}(\boldsymbol{w}_{r,i})}$, where $\lambda\in[0,1]$ is the dropout rate (where 1 indicates dropping out the entire model and 0 indicates no dropout).
+Since all the blocks are ranked from high to low in terms of their MBD values with a max-heap, the algorithm simply pops each block one by one in descending order of their MBD values and adds each of them to the ${retained\_blocks}$ list, while keeping track of the size of the revised model so far.
+When the algorithm terminates, the size of the revised model is guaranteed to not exceed $(1-\dropoutrate)\abs{\codename{asVect}(\param_{r,i})}$, where $\dropoutrate\in[0,1]$ is the dropout rate (where 1 indicates dropping out the entire model and 0 indicates no dropout).
 Only the retained blocks are transmitted to the FL server for model aggregation.

-Upon receiving retained blocks from a client $i$ in round $r$, the FL server combines them with unchanged blocks from the previous global model $\boldsymbol{w}_{r-1}$ to form $\boldsymbol{w}_{r,i}$.
-The reconstructed local models for all clients are then used to aggregate a new global FL model $\boldsymbol{w}_r$ following an aggregation algorithm such as FedAvg~\cite{pmlr-v54-mcmahan17a}.
+Upon receiving retained blocks from a client $i$ in round $r$, the FL server combines them with unchanged blocks from the previous global model $\param_{r-1}$ to form $\param_{r,i}$.
+The reconstructed local models for all clients are then used to aggregate a new global FL model $\param_r$ following an aggregation algorithm such as FedAvg~\cite{pmlr-v54-mcmahan17a}.